-- 8.7.1.
-A request for waiver of a competitive process should not be viewed as a mechanism to remove the need for rigorous procurement planning. - 8.7.2.
-Situations where it may be appropriate to waive application of this Policy are: - 8.7.2.1.
-There may be significant public risk if the procurement is delayed by process requirements, such as emergency situations threatening life and/ or property; - 8.7.2.2.
-The pressures of time are such that an open tender call is not feasible, such as where there has been an unanticipated Council or Government policy decision; - 8.7.2.3.
-Council purchases assets or goods at an auction up to \$100,000;
+- 7.6.1.
+A request for waiver of a competitive process should not be viewed as a mechanism to remove the need for rigorous procurement planning. - 7.6.2.
+Situations where it may be appropriate to waive application of this Policy are: - 7.6.2.1.
+There may be significant public risk if the procurement is delayed by process requirements, such as emergency situations threatening life and/ or property; - 7.6.2.2.
+The pressures of time are such that an open tender call is not feasible, such as where there has been an unanticipated Council or Government policy decision; - 7.6.2.3.
+Council purchases assets or goods at an auction up to \$100,000; - 7.6.2.4.
+Council purchases second hand assets or goods up to \$100,000;

-- 8.7.2.4.
-Council purchases second hand assets or goods up to \$100,000; - 8.7.2.5.
-A supplier or contractor is evidenced to be a "sole supplier or contractor" in the market and effectively a niche specialist or monopoly, rendering the tender process redundant; - 8.7.2.6.
+- 7.6.2.5.
+A supplier or contractor is evidenced to be a "sole supplier or contractor" in the market and effectively a niche specialist or monopoly, rendering the tender process redundant; - 7.6.2.6.
 A supplier or contractor who has considerable background knowledge and experience, or specialist expertise on a particular Council project or asset e.g. an extension of a previous project.
 In such circumstances, the procurement of assets, goods, works or services on negotiated fees and terms through that supplier or contractor alone may be deemed sound and advantageous to Council.
-This could include engaging the supplier or contractor on a retainer basis for a defined period of time: - 8.7.2.6.1.
-Continuation of services under an existing purchasing arrangement (i.e. variations/extensions to existing purchase orders or agreements); - 8.7.2.6.2.
-Goods, services or works are being provided under an existing purchasing arrangement (i.e. warranty, servicing, maintenance or defects liability); or - 8.7.2.6.3.
-Where knowledge, design and/or intellectual property is being retained to secure continuity of a staged initiative which may be disadvantaged (e.g. time, objective, financially) if subjected to a further competitive engagement process. - 8.7.3.
-Approval for Waiver of Competitive Process is granted by the: - 8.7.3.1.
-Chief Executive Officer if the value is over \$250,000 (Ex GST); or - 8.7.3.2.
-Relevant General Manager if the value of the purchase is under \$250,000 (Ex GST). - 8.7.3.3.
-All such procurements, whether approved by the Chief Executive Officer or General Manager, must be recorded in a register (Register of Waiver of Competitive Process) and reported to the Executive Management Team on a quarterly basis.
+This could include engaging the supplier or contractor on a retainer basis for a defined period of time: - Continuation of services under an existing purchasing arrangement (i.e. variations/extensions to existing purchase orders or agreements); - Goods, services or works are being provided under an existing purchasing arrangement (i.e. warranty, servicing, maintenance or defects liability); or - Where knowledge, design and/or intellectual property is being retained to secure continuity of a staged initiative which may be disadvantaged (e.g. time, objective, financially) if subjected to a further competitive engagement process. - 7.6.3.
+Approval for Waiver of Competitive Process is granted by the: - 7.6.3.1.
+Chief Executive Officer if the value is over \$250,000 (Ex GST); or - 7.6.3.2.
+Relevant General Manager if the value of the purchase is under \$250,000 (Ex GST). - 7.6.3.3.
+All such procurements, whether approved by the Chief Executive Officer or General Manager, must be recorded in a register (Register of Waiver of Competitive Process) and reported to the Executive Management Team on a quarterly basis. - 7.6.4.
+The Council (as an elected body) reserves the right to undertake public, select tenders or enter direct negotiations wherever considered appropriate.
+The Council may also by resolution, having regard to this Policy and any other relevant factor, direct Council employees or contracted staff to use a different method of procurement in its absolute discretion.